Translated by Hanni T.

 Travel Time: Around 35 - 60 minutes

 Note: Purchase tickets from the ticket machine in the arrival lobby before boarding.
-Reservations cannot be made for buses departing from the airport, but it is possible to purchase tickets for buses departing from Terminals 1 and 2 on their official site.
+Reservations cannot be made for buses departing from the airport.

 Route: Keikyu Airport line (Keikyu Kamata-bound), JR Yamanote line (Shibuya or Shinjuku-bound)